tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/常见问题/节点网络问题_intl_en.md

 If you disable the CDN service of a connected domain name, CDN nodes will retain the connection configurations of the domain name, CDN traffic will no longer be generated, and the domain name will be inaccessible.

 ### What should I do if I cannot open my website after connecting it to CDN?
 First, as the website cannot be opened when the CDN status of the connected domain name is **Disabled**, please check the status.
-If the status is not "Disabled", you can proceed with the check:
+If the status is not **Disabled**, you can proceed with a check:
 + Run `ping` or `nslookup` to check whether the CNAME resolution of the domain name has taken effect.
 If CNAME has not been added yet, please go to your DNS provider and add CNAME as instructed in [CNAME Configuration](https://intl.cloud.tencent.com/document/product/228/3121).
 + After CNAME takes effect, you can check whether the origin server is accessible.